“The three R’s - Reading, Writing, and ‘Rithmetic” Sir William Curtis (1752-1829), toast at a school dinner

 Concluding from the theoretical considerations based on successful studies fostering MAC and previous research on CEW, we propose several reasons why writing should support the acquisition of MAC in a collaborative setting, in addition to the general effects of writing-to-learn.

 The process of collaborative mathematical argumentation is believed to consist of three reiterating phases: constructing an argument, answering with an argument, and building a consensus (Kollar et al., 2014; Leitão, 2000).
-We postulate that each of these phases is distinctively supported by the activity of CEW.
+We postulate that each of these phases is distinctively supported by CEW activities.

 4.4.1 Constructing an argument.
 Collaborative writing is a social activity.
 Similarly, mathematics and MAC in particular are considered inherently social and constructive activities (Cross, 2009; Kollar et al., 2014).
 Therefore, we assume that CEW encourages students in social interaction and initiates the motivation to engage in argumentation and to construct an argument to be communicated to a learning partner, especially when guidance is provided.
 The potential review by the learning partner should further increase efforts to construct a valid and concise argument (Casa et al., 2016; Keys, 1999).
 When the writing process is prompted or structured, it can support the initial formulation of an individual argument.